 A bluefin reel needs to be matched with the right rod:

 Jigging: A shorter 5.5–6.5 foot heavy-action rod with a fast tip.
-These are stiffer for working jigs and have the backbone to fight fish vertically.
-Graphite or composite blanks work well here.
+Stiffer for working jigs with the backbone to fight fish vertically.
+Graphite or composite blanks work well.

 Casting poppers/iron: A 7-foot to 8-foot heavy-action rod with a fast tip for launching heavy poppers and surface irons.
-This is where graphite rods excel — lighter weight for repeated casting.
+This is where graphite rods shine — lighter weight for repeated casting.

 Common Mistakes